GabrielCoetzee/Media-Player/README.md

 Features Include :

 - MP3, FLAC, M4A and WMA Audio formats supported as of this moment.
-It uses Microsoft MediaElement so it technically can play anything that MediaElement can, but I am only adding supported incrementally for specific file formats that I can test and verify works.
+It uses Microsoft MediaElement so it technically can play anything that MediaElement can, but I am only adding support incrementally for specific file formats that I can test and verify works.
 - You can drag & drop files anywhere in the application.
 Supported files dropped in, if any found, will be added.
 - Shuffle functionality will re-order the list with currently playing media item moved to the top
 - Hotkeys - Media keys on your keyboard will work (Play/Pause, Next, Previoous, Stop)